-A smooth and creamy pie filled with a tart-sweet lemon filling and freshly whipped cream, all in a buttery graham cracker crust.
+A smooth and creamy pie with fresh lemon filling and whipped cream in a buttery graham cracker crust.

 Lemon Cream Pie with Graham Cracker Crust